kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 An instance of `Dataset` acts as a factory for both reader and writer streams.
 Each implementation is free to produce stream implementations that make sense for the underlying storage system.
-The `FileSystemDataset` implementation, for example, produces streams that read from, or write to, Avro data files on a Hadoop `FileSystem` implementation.
+The `FileSystemDataset` implementation, for example, produces streams that read from, or write to, Avro data files or Parquet files on a Hadoop `FileSystem` implementation.

 Reader and writer streams both function similarly to Java's standard IO streams, but are specialized.
 As indicated in the `Dataset` interface earlier, both